New Google Patent on Reputation Mangement

 - When reviewers provide only negative reviews or ratings, their contributions may not count.

 - In addition to creating a reputation score for reviewers and raters, this system includes reputation scores for reviews themselves.

 - This system attempts to anticipate the possibility of people attempting to manipulate it.
 For instance, if someone’s reviews are highly rated, their reputation score may increase.
 But, the reputation score for that reviewer depends upon the reputation scores for the people rating his or her review.
 If their reputation scores aren’t very good, then their positive ratings won’t have much of an impact.
 Likewise, someone receiving poor ratings for their reviews wouldn’t have their reputation score being affected tremendously if those raters had low reputations.

 The reputation management patent does go into considerable detail about how they may calculate reputation scores for reviewers, raters, and rateables – the people, places, and things being rated.

 If you have a business that may show up in local search results or Google’s Place Search results, you may want to spend some time with Google’s patent filing on reputation management.

-It’s definitely worth a read if you offer ratings and reviews on your ecommerce site.
+It’s worth a read if you offer ratings and reviews on your eCommerce site.